Simpson Investment Company

 The Simpson Investment Company is a privately held holding company based in Seattle, Washington in the US Pacific Northwest that specializes in manufacture of forest products.
 Founded as a logging company in 1890 by Sol Simpson, the company is now owned by the Reed family.

 Former divisions

 The Simpson Lumber Company conducted logging operations and was based in Shelton, Washington.
 Four mills were sold to Interfor and the Shelton property was sold to Sierra Pacific Industries.

 The "Simpson Tacoma Kraft Company" produced pulpwood and linerboard products.
-Previously owned by St. Regis Corporation, the mill on the shore of Commencement Bay was acquired by Simpson in 1985 and sold to RockTenn in 2014.
-In West Linn, Oregon, Simpson operated a vintage paper mill from 1990 to 1996.
+Previously owned by St. Regis Corporation, the mill on the shore of Commencement Bay was acquired by Simpson in 1985 and sold to RockTenn in 2014; successor WestRock closed the mill in 2023, after 94 years of operation.
+Near Portland in West Linn, Oregon, Simpson acquired a vintage paper mill from James River in 1990 and operated it until 1996.

-Simpson announced in 2008 that it would be entering the "green power" industry by building a new power plant at its Tacoma Tideflats mill that would generate power via the burning of sawmill and other forest waste.
-In August 2009, construction of the power plant was completed.
-It generated 55 megawatts of power which is sold to Iberdrola Renovables and used by the Sacramento Municipal Utility District.
+In 2008, Simpson announced that it was entering the "green power" industry by building a new power plant at its Tacoma Tideflats mill to generate electricity via the burning of sawmill and other forest waste.
+Construction of the power plant was completed in August 2009; it generated 55 megawatts of power, which was sold to Iberdrola Renovables and used by the Sacramento Municipal Utility District in northern California.